 To determine the net tax payable on your taxable income, use this formula:

-At the end of the financial year when your income tax return is lodged, if too much tax has been deducted in the year (through the PAYG Withholding system) a refund will be due to you.
+At the end of the financial year when your income tax return is lodged, if too much tax has been deducted during the year (through the PAYG Withholding system) a refund will be due to you and conversely, if insufficient tax has been deducted throughout the year, you will pay the difference owing to the Tax Office.
 We’ll show examples of calculating net tax payable later.